 Phasing out overlap profits

-In addition, following strong representations to the Government, including from BDO, the latest draft legislation includes clauses intended to remove some of the more unfair impacts of the transitional catch-up.
-Complex rules will mean that, while transitional profits will be taxed on individuals in the five year “spreading” period (or solely in 2023/24 if the taxpayer opts for that), they should not affect the level of the taxpayer’s income that is used to calculate things like their entitlement to certain reliefs and benefit (such as Child Benefit, pension contributions etc).
+In addition, following strong representations to the government, including from BDO, the latest draft legislation includes clauses intended to remove some of the more unfair impacts of the transitional catch-up.
+Complex rules will mean that, while transitional profits will be taxed on individuals in the five year “spreading” period (or solely in 2023/24 if the taxpayer opts for that), they should not affect the level of the taxpayer’s income that is used to calculate things like their entitlement to certain reliefs and benefits (such as Child Benefit, pension contributions etc): the transitional profit will now create a ‘stand-alone tax charge’.
 However, in some circumstances, the transitional rules may still push some taxpayers into a higher income tax band – particularly if they opt out of spreading.

 For the 2023/24 tax year, assuming all members are on the current year basis: